popphp/pop-kettle/README.md

 would like to configure a database.
 Follow those steps to configure a database and create the database configuration file.

 [Top](#pop-kettle)

 ### Kettle Include

 You should see a file `kettle.inc.php` next to the main `kettle` script.
-This serves as a configuration file for anything additional that need to be wired up for your application to work with kettle.
+This serves as a configuration file for anything additional that needs to be wired up for your application to work with kettle.

 For example, there may be an instance were `kettle` needs to be aware of your application